 The following general assumptions are made in this standard:

-The following general assumptions are made in this document:

-SIP RPH signing is only performed by an authenticating NS/EP Service Provider.
+SIP RPH signing is only performed by an authenticating NS/EP Service Provider (e.g., NS/EP Service Provider performing WPS and/or GETS authorization).

-An NS/EP Service Provider can use the same certificates for signing SIP RPH as they use for TN signing, but is not required to do so.
+An NS/EP Service Provider can use the same certificates for signing SIP RPH with “ETS” and “WPS” namespace parameters as they use for signing SHAKEN PASSPorTs, but is not required to do so.

-Based on local policy, an NS/EP Service Provider may choose to honor NS/EP NGN-PS calls without a signed RPH or process with normal priority.
+Based on local policy, an NS/EP Service Provider may choose to honor NS/EP Priority Service calls without a signed RPH or process the calls with normal priority.

-This may change over time taking into account the maturity of signed RPH deployments and knowledge of the adjacent carrier.
+This might change over time taking into account the maturity of signed RPH deployments and knowledge of the adjacent carrier.

-SIP RPH signing does not change or modify NS/EP NGN-PS call processing, signaling and routing procedures; it simply provides a security tool for a receiving provider to determine if the SIP RPH is trusted.
-The procedures for NS/EP NGN-PS (e.g., GETS and WPS authentication and authorization), and SIP signaling involving populating the namespace parameters of the SIP RPH field is part of normal SIP signaling and NS/EP NGN-PS defined procedures that is separate from the cryptographic authentication (i.e., signing) and verification of the PASSporT claims.

-Only the RPH in the initial SIP INVITE request message is signed".
+Only the RPH in the initial SIP INVITE request message of an authorized NS/EP Priority Service call is signed or the RPH in a SIP re-INVITE request message of an authorized NS/EP Priority Service call when the “ETS” and/or “WPS” namespaces are included in an exising SIP dialogue for the first time.
 The RPH in response messages within the session/dialog is not signed.

-Transit NS/EP Service Providers may validate a signed SIP RPH, but MUST transparently pass the received Identity header associated with the SIP RPH.
+Transit NS/EP Service Providers may verify a signed SIP RPH, but MUST transparently pass the received Identity header associated with the SIP RPH.

-The GETS Service Provider receiving a signed SIP RPH may validate the signed SIP RPH, but the NS/EP GETS processing is independent (e.g., the incoming Identity header discarded and is not considered as part of the GETS processing).
+The NS/EP Service Provider receiving a signed SIP RPH verifies the signed SIP RPH and uses the results to decide whether the call should be admitted with the SIP RPH field based on local carrier policy..

-As with TN signing, RPH signing will not survive if there is interworking with the PSTN.

-The PASSporT extension “rph’ defined in [IETF RFC 8443] is used to sign the entire SIP RPH header as opposed to the individual namespaces.
+The PASSporT extension “rph” defined in [IETF RFC 8443] is used to sign the entire SIP RPH header as opposed to the individual namespaces.
 The PASSporT object “auth” is defined to convey that the SIP RPH header information is authorized.
-An NS/EP NGN-PS Service Provider authenticating a Service User would sign the information in the SIP RPH header using the PASSporT “rph” extension and object “auth.”
-The PASSporT “auth” object conveys authorization for Resource-Priority by the signing NGN-PS Service Provider.
+An NS/EP Service Provider authenticating a Service User would sign the information in the SIP RPH header using the PASSporT “rph” extension and object “auth.”
+The PASSporT “auth” object conveys authorization for Resource-Priority by the signing NS/EP Service Provider.

-An NS/EP NGN-PS Service Provider (e.g., authorized provider of GETS and/or WPS) would include a PASSporT token signing the SIP RPH field before it is sent across an Internet Protocol Network-to-Network Interconnection (IPNNI).
-For example, after performing a GETS PIN authentication and authorization, assertion about the authorization for Resource-Priority is included in a PASSporT token claim in a SIP identity header.
+An NS/EP Service Provider (e.g., authorized provider of GETS and/or WPS) would sign the SIP RPH field of an authorized NS/EP Priority Service call using a rph PASSPorT before it is sent across an IPNNI.
+For example, after performing a GETS PIN authorization or WPS authorization, assertion about the authorization for Resource-Priority is included in a PASSporT “rph” claim in a SIP Identity header.

-Signing of telephone numbers (i.e., Calling Party Numbers) is separate from SIP RPH signing.
-A separate SIP identity header is used for SIP RPH signing from that used for telephone number claims (i.e., SHAKEN assertion about Caller Identity).
+Signing of the caller ID (i.e., Calling Party Telephone Number) using a SHAKEN PASSPorT is separate from the signing of the SIP RPH field using a rph PASSPorT.
+A separate SIP Identity header is used for rph PASSPorT claims from that used for SHAKEN PASSPorT claims (i.e., SHAKEN claims about caller ID).